Bank to hold rates as economy rebounds, but long-term scarring fears mount

 The Bank is also reviewing the case for negative interest rates, given that rates are already at rock bottom and it has few other tools in its monetary policy toolkit.

-“We suspect that the MPC will maintain the view that such a move is not in the best interests of the UK economy,” according to Mr Archer.
+“We suspect that the MPC will maintain the view that such a move is not in the best interests of the UK economy,” Mr Archer said.

 Most Read